 Explore Japanese culture through the arts of anime and manga on this high school summer abroad program.
 Work with professional artists who have experience in the Japanese anime and manga industries and Japanese student animators in Tokyo.
-Take introductory classes in character development, animation, manga techniques, and voiceover recording.
-Immerse yourself in Japan’s vibrant pop culture through visits to museums and neighborhoods synonymous with “Cool Japan.”
+Take introductory classes in character development, animation and manga techniques, and voiceover recording.
+Immerse yourself in Japan’s vibrant pop culture through visits to popular sites and neighborhoods synonymous with “Cool Japan.”
 Gain in-depth knowledge of the anime industry and tips to improve your manga.
 Develop skills to design and animate your own character.

 The program begins and ends in Tokyo, one of the world’s most populous cities.
-Wander through the busy market streets of Ameyoko, ride the escalators at Ginza’s skyscraping department stores, and consult the oracle at Sens?-ji, the oldest temple in Tokyo.
-Through a diversity of program activities—small-group language lessons and activities with Japanese teachers; time with Japanese students; visits to shrines, temples, and hot springs; participation in a Japanese tea ceremony; and others—you gain in-depth insight into historical and contemporary Japan.
+Wander through the busy market streets of Ameyoko, ride the escalators at Ginza’s skyscraping department stores, and consult the oracle at Sensō-ji, the oldest temple in Tokyo.
+Through a diversity of program activities—small-group language lessons and activities with Japanese teachers and volunteers; time with Japanese students; cultural engagement with shrines, temples, hot springs, and tea ceremonies; and others—you will gain in-depth insight into historical and contemporary Japan.